What Happens If a Garage Door Spring Breaks?

 Should You Hire a Professional to Replace the Garage Door Spring Replacement?

 Yes, you can buy the springs and the tools needed for assembly, and you may save some money over a professional installation by doing so.
-ADS will not sell the torsion springs to be installed by the homeowner due to liability.
+ADS Automatic Door Specialists will not sell the torsion springs to be installed by the homeowner due to liability.
 If you are confident in your basic mechanical/home improvement skills, and like challenges like this, it’s your call to make.
-Just remember, though, while the steps are basically straightforward, they must be done very carefully and in the right order.
+Just remember, though, while the steps are straightforward, they must be done very carefully and in the right order.

-You must first safely remove the broken or outdated springs and then install the new ones (perhaps a little like defusing a bomb, and then wiring and setting a new one).
+You must first safely remove the broken or outdated springs and then install the new ones (perhaps a little like defusing a bomb, and then wiring and setting up a new one).
 Fortunately, there are well-made instruction videos, including some posted on the internet.
 And there is always the satisfaction of accomplishing a tough job on your own.

 Other things to weigh before you decide: The springs themselves must be properly matched to the garage door and door opener you have.
 Perfectly installing the wrong spring won’t do you any good.
 If the opener’s motor was unduly stressed as a result of the spring breakage, it should be inspected and tested.